 - Nursing is a selective admission program.
 Students must be accepted to the program prior to registering for any NURS courses. - Please contact the Enrollment Services Office for an admission packet. - Clinical agencies require criminal history background checks (CHBC) for all individuals engaged in patient care.
 All students must undergo a CHBC upon acceptance into the Nursing Program.
 CHBC results are sent to the clinical agencies, who have the sole discretion to decide if the student may engage in patient care at the agency.
-If a student is denied the opportunity to participate in the clinical agency as a result of the findings of the CHBC, the student will be dismissed from the Nursing Program. - Students must satisfactorily complete all 100-level nursing courses to progress to 200-level courses.
-Students who do not meet prerequisite and co-requisite course requirements, and/or grade requirements will not be able to progress in the Nursing program. - Students must complete the Nursing program in three (3) years from the start of the first Nursing course. - Students who do not complete the program within three (3) years must wait three (3) years before reapplying to the Nursing program. - A minimum grade of "C+" is required in all Nursing and Science courses.
+If a student is denied the opportunity to participate in the clinical agency as a result of the findings of the CHBC, the student will be dismissed from the Nursing Program. - Students must satisfactorily complete all 100-level nursing courses to progress to 200-level courses.Students who do not meet prerequisite and co-requisite course requirements, and/or grade requirements will not be able to progress in the Nursing program. - Students must complete the Nursing program in three years from the start of the first Nursing course. - Students who do not complete the program within three years must wait five years before reapplying to the Nursing program. - A minimum grade of "C+" is required in all courses in the Nursing Program of Study including General Education and Science courses.